IntelLabs/encrypted-computing-sdk/p-isa_tools/README.md

 the MS-SEAL library) and debug kernel execution.
 In addition, the
-***functional_modeler*** can also generate a graph of the p-isa kernels, render such graphs into a visible graph, and estimates the perfomance of such kernels based con configurable HW models.
+***functional_modeler*** can also generate a graph of the p-isa kernels, render such graphs into a visible graph, and estimates the perfomance of such kernels based on configurable HW models.

 The program accepts a number of commandline options to control its usage.